Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 - Time complexity will be `O(N*K)`, where `N` is the total number of elements in the given array

 ### Sliding Window Approach
 If you observe closely, you will realize that to calculate the sum of a contiguous subarray, we can utilize the sum of the previous subarray.
 For this, consider each subarray as a <b>Sliding Window</b> of size `K`.
 To calculate the sum of the next subarray, we need to slide the window ahead by one element.
-So to slide the window forward and calculate the sum of the new position of the sliding window, we need to do two things:
+So to slide the window forward and calculate the sum of the new position of the <i>sliding window</i>, we need to do two things:
-1. Subtract the element going out of the sliding window, i.e., subtract the first element of the window.
+1. Subtract the element going out of the <i>sliding window</i>, i.e., subtract the first element of the window.
-2. Add the new element getting included in the sliding window, i.e., the element coming right after the end of the window.
+2. Add the new element getting included in the <i>sliding window</i>, i.e., the element coming right after the end of the window.

-This approach will save us from re-calculating the sum of the overlapping part of the sliding window.
+This approach will save us from re-calculating the sum of the overlapping part of the <i>sliding window</i>.
 ````js
 function maxSubarrayOfSizeK(arr, k) {
   //sliding window